-Red Chilli Coconut Chutney is a delicious and easy-to-make South Indian style chutney that tastes delicious with dosa and idli.
+Red Chilli Coconut Chutney is an easy-to-make South Indian-style chutney that tastes delicious with dosa and idli.
 It comes together in just 15 minutes using simple ingredients (vegan).

 About Red Coconut Chutney

-Coconut Chutney is one of the most popular South Indian condiments and no idli dosa meal is complete without a side of it.
+White Coconut Chutney is one of the most popular South Indian condiments; no idli dosa meal is complete without it.

-This bright and vibrant red coconut chutney recipe comes together in under 15 minutes and uses basic pantry ingredients.
+This bright and vibrant red coconut chutney recipe combines in under 15 minutes and uses basic pantry ingredients.
 It is vegan and can be easily made gluten-free.

-This coconut chutney is different from the Maharashtrian dry coconut garlic chutney (vada pav chutney) which is served along with vada pav.
-I have a lovely recipe to make vada pav chutney, do check it out too.
+This coconut chutney differs from the Maharashtrian dry coconut garlic chutney (vada pav chutney) served with vada pav.
+I have a lovely recipe for Vada Pav Chutney; check it out, too.

 Ingredients